 “Ah... yeah... but I used to prefer sweets, which could be bought in the city centre.
 You can for example buy a whole bag of honey pies with a single one-hundred-shear coin.”

 “Yes, I feel that 1 Shear is like 10 yen, so a cake from a good sweets shop is... let's see... about four thousand shear.”

 I smiled at Alice, who was making big eyes,

 “There are always levels above any high level.
-I've eaten a cake in Ginza district that cost 16000 Shears [160000 yen, that's really a lot for a cake].”
+I've eaten a cake in Ginza district that cost 16000 Shears.”

 Having said all these things, I noticed it at last.
-There was no way Dr. Kamiyo would use such an insolent code.
-In short, this “Expensive cake shop” message was a transmitted message even for the Doctor.
-And I know only one person in Lars who would come up with a message of this kind.
+There was no way Dr. Koujiro would use such an insolent code.
+In short, this “Expensive cake shop” message was too clever a transmitted message, even for the Doctor.
+And I know only one person in RATH who would come up with a message of this kind.

 Looking at me, who had dropped my shoulders and gave a deep sigh, Alice lowered her head a little.

 “No... it's nothing.
 I've understood the meaning of that message.
 Thank you for transmitting it, Alice.”

 “No problem... is what I wanted to say, but...”